raspberrypilearning/boat-race/en/step_8.md

 ## Obstacles and power-ups

-Right now this game is _far_ too easy - let's add things to make it more interesting.
+Right now the game is **far** too easy, so you will add some things to make it more interesting.

+First, you'll add some boosters to speed up the boat.

 --- task ---

-Let's first add some 'boosts' to your game to speed up the boat.
-Edit your stage backdrop and add in some white booster arrows.
+Edit your Stage backdrop by adding in some white booster arrows.

  ![screenshot](images/boat-boost.png)